mzskhan626/MyPortfolio/README.md

 # 🌐 Mohammed Khan - Developer Portfolio

-Welcome to my personal portfolio website, built to showcase my work, skills, and experience as a Full Stack Developer and AI Enthusiast.
+Welcome to my personal portfolio website, built to showcase my work, skills, and experience as a Full Stack Developer, Software Engineer and AI Enthusiast.

 ## 🚀 Live Preview